SciKit-Surgery/scikit-surgerytutorial02/doc/08_Documentation.rst

    :alt: Fill in the boxes
    :align: center

 Test it out.
-You're documentation on readthedocs should now be automatically updated each time you push a commit to WEISSLab
+Your documentation on readthedocs should now be automatically updated each time you push a commit to WEISSLab

 .. _`sphinx`: http://www.sphinx-doc.org/en/master/